kraimbaud/docker-env-php/README.md

 Docker Symfony Ship
 =====================

 A Docker Image to bootstrap Symfony project.
-You will have to [Install Docker](http://docs.docker.com/engine/installation/)
+You will have to [Install Docker](http://docs.docker.com/engine/installation/) first to use this environment

 ### Install and Run the environment